Length of stay: 1 day

 Neys offers a sheltered picnic area, but since it was cold outside, we decided to treat ourselves and drive into Terrace Bay for breakfast.
 It was a nice way to spend the morning indoors and wait out the rain.
 While we were in town, we decided to pick up some groceries to kill some time.

-By the time we returned to Neys, it was early in the afternoon and it had mostly stopped raining for the day.
+By the time we returned to Neys, it was early in the afternoon.
+It had mostly stopped raining for the day.
 The clouds were even starting to clear and the sun was poking out.
-Our campsite had some serious flooding issues, but luckily we set our tents up on higher ground so all our stuff stayed dry.
+Our campsite had some serious flooding issues.
+But luckily we set our tents up on higher ground so all our stuff stayed dry.

 We then drove to the Visitors Centre, which was closed, but there were a few interpretive panels outside that provided more information about the Neys Camp.
 The region in and around Neys was once the site of a German prisoner of war camp during World War II.
 There’s also a Moments of Algoma art installation behind the Visitor Centre as well as access to the beach.

-After all that rain, we weren’t sure what the conditions would be like along the trails, but we decided to try our luck with the Point Trail (2.2 km round trip, rated easy), which is relatively short and flat.
+After all that rain, we weren’t sure what the conditions would be like along the trails.
+We decided to try our luck with the Point Trail (2.2 km round trip, rated easy), which is relatively short and flat.
 The trail weaves through a mossy forest and leads to a rocky outcrop where there’s nice views of the bay and a few old boats scattered along the rocks.
 The path is mostly sandy, which meant there was pretty decent drainage.

 The boats were once used in the mid 1940s by the Pigeon River Timber Company to haul workers and supplies to logging camps that were located up the Pic and Little Pic rivers.
 Prisoners of war from Neys Camp 100 provided some of the labour for logging in this area in the Pic and Little Pic River valleys.